decisionrubric/decisionrubric/about.md

 permalink: /about/
 ---

-A project of [Eric A. Moore] (https://www.linkedin.com/in/ericaaronmoore/)
+Decision Rubric is a project of [Eric A. Moore](https://www.linkedin.com/in/ericaaronmoore/).